A Critical Look At Vegetable and Seed Oils: Good Or Bad For Health?

 Bottom Line: Consumption of Omega-6 fatty acids has increased drastically in the last century or so and their amount in our bodies has increased 3-fold.

-These Oils Are Easily Damaged
+Vegetable And Seed Oils Are Easily Damaged

 When we refer to saturated, monounsaturated or polyunsaturated fats, we’re referring to the number of double bonds in the fatty acid molecules.